-- FAQ 19: Is an IFRS or local GAAP segment an appropriate level of disaggregation for the materiality assessment? - 191.
-In general no. The purpose of the disaggregation objectives for financial reporting and sustainability reporting is different (also refer to FAQ 5 "Is materiality for financial statements and management commentary the same as financial materiality for the sustainability statements?" and FAQ 6 "Is financial materiality for sustainability reporting limited to effects presented in financial statements?").
-In general, the sector classification of the undertaking's activities is more appropriate as a starting point (refer to ESRS 2 IRO 1 paragraph 53 (b) (i). - 192.
+- FAQ 2119: Is an IFRS or local GAAP segment an appropriate level of disaggregation for the materiality assessment? - 155-191.
+In general no. The purpose of the disaggregation objectives for financial reporting and sustainability reporting are notis different (also refer to FAQ 5 "Is materiality for financial statements and management commentary the same as financial materiality for the sustainability statements?" and FAQ 6 "Is financial materiality for sustainability reporting limited to effects presented in terms of content or time horizons-financial statements?").
+In general, the sector classification of the undertaking's activities is more appropriate as a starting point (refer to ESRS 2 IRO 1 paragraph 53 (b) (i). - 156:192.
 Segment reporting under IFRS or local GAAP is based on a "management approach" (as defined in the IFRS) or based on another approach as the case might be for the segment reporting required under local GAAP.
-The criterion for financial reporting segmentation groups business activities or, in some
+The criterion for financial reporting